Bartley MRT station: History

-By October 2004, it was expected for excavation works at Bartley to begin in February.
-In July 2005, the LTA announced that the Street and Buildings Name Board approved the station's name to be "Bartley".
-On 26 August 2005, construction for Stage 3 stations restarted, with the LTA believing that Stage 3 will be constructed by 2008.
-By then, one-tenth of the station's excavation work was finished.
-In 2006, it was expected for the station be completed by next December, with Bartley and the other Stage 3 stations to be opened by early 2009.
-By September 2007, the Stage 3 stations were "in advanced stages of completion" according to Maria Almenoar of The Straits Times, with architectural, engineering, and mechanical works being carried out and were expected to finish by mid-2008.
-In January 2008, the Stage 3 stations' completion date was moved earlier from 2010 to mid-2009.
+Excavation works at Bartley were slated to begin in February 2005.
+In July, the LTA announced that the Street and Buildings Name Board approved the station's name to be "Bartley"; the LTA conducted a public survey last year, and "Bartley" was the most popular choice.
+Construction for Stage 3 stations restarted on 26 August 2005, with the LTA believing that Stage 3 would be constructed by 2008.
+By then, one-tenth of Bartley's excavation work was finished.
+Bartley was expected to be completed by December 2007, with the Stage 3 stations to be completed by early 2009.
+By September 2007, the Stage 3 stations were "in advanced stages of completion" according to Maria Almenoar of The Straits Times, with architectural, engineering, and mechanical works under way and expected to finish by mid-2008; the Stage 3 stations' completion date was moved earlier from 2010 to mid-2009.

-In June, the LTA have started conducting test runs on the Stage 3 stations, with construction expected to be completed by November, and for the section to start operations by June 2009.
-Construction for the Stage 3 stations was more than 90% completed by October, according to Lim Yong and Desmond Wee of The Straits Times.
-In February 2009, transport minister Raymond Lim announced that CCL Stage 3 will open on 30 May, thought it was later moved to 28 May.
-On 28 May 2009, Bartley commenced operations alongside other Stage 3 stations.
+In June, the LTA started conducting test runs on the Stage 3 stations, with construction expected to be completed by November, and for the section to start operations by June 2009.
+Construction for the Stage 3 stations was more than 90% completed by October 2008, according to Lim Yong and Desmond Wee of The Straits Times.
+In February 2009, transport minister Raymond Lim announced that CCL Stage 3 would open on 30 May, though it was later moved to 28 May.
+Bartley commenced operations alongside other Stage 3 stations on 28 May 2009.
 The station was the terminus for the Circle Line until the line was extended to Dhoby Ghaut on 17 April 2010.